Why Are Teeth Important For Our Overall Health?

 Premolars

 Both premolars have one pointed cusp and are used to grind food during chewing, especially in the back of the mouth.
-They are the most common teeth to be extracted during orthodontic treatment because they are used so often for chewing.
+They are the most common teeth to be extracted during orthodontic treatment because they are often used for chewing.
 If a tooth is lost due to decay or trauma, the neighboring molars often shift toward the gap and become misaligned over time.

 Molars

-Dental Emergencies That Affect Teeth
+Overall Health: Dental Emergencies That Affect Teeth

-Toothache: A toothache usually indicates you may need a filling, crown, or other dental treatment.
-It's often a sign of infection or decay and needs to be addressed as soon as possible to prevent further damage.
+Toothache: A toothache usually indicates needing a filling, crown, or other dental treatment.
+It’s often a sign of infection or decay and must be addressed immediately to prevent further damage and improve overall health.
 Call your dentist today for a diagnosis and effective treatment recommendations.
 Here are some other common symptoms that indicate you need to call a dentist right away.

-Knocked-out Tooth: If you've lost a tooth, the best thing to do is try to find the lost tooth and put it back in its place as quickly as possible.
-If this isn't possible, place the tooth in a clean container or plastic bag with milk or water to keep it moist until you can get to a dentist's office.
+Knocked-out Tooth: If you’ve lost a tooth, the best thing to do is try to find the lost tooth and put it back in its place as quickly as possible.
+If this isn’t possible, place the tooth in a clean container or plastic bag with milk or water to keep it moist until you can get to a dentist’s office.
 Do not try to force the tooth back into the socket.
-Instead, place it in the side of your mouth between your cheek and gums, keep it in water or milk, and see your dentist as soon as possible.
+Instead, please place it in the side of your mouth between your cheek and gums, keep it in water or milk, and see your dentist as soon as possible.

 Here is a link to an interesting podcast that shares the story of Ryanne Jones' friend who accidentally hit her in the mouth with a hammer.